linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 4-Multiperiod Binomial Trees/Binomial Option Pricing.md

 We begin first by adding a single period to the tree in Figure 3; the result is displayed in Figure 4.
 We can use that tree to price a 2-year option with a$40 strike when the current stock price is$41,  assuming all inputs are the same as before.

 Since we are increasing the time to maturity for a call option on a non-dividend-paying stock,  we expect the option premium to increase.
-In this example the two-period tree will give us a price of$10.737,  compared to$7.839 in Figure 3.
+In this example the two-period tree will give us a price of $10.737,  compared to $7.839 in Figure 3.

 Constructing the Tree.